OWASP/www-project-developer-guide/contributing.md

 Sub-sections that describe an individual project should follow the same structure:

-1. Introduction, summarising the project at a very high level:
+1. Introduction, summarizing the project at a very high level:
   _supply a couple of sentences on the project including its status as an OWASP project and where to find it_
 2. The 'What', explaining what the project is to a general level:
   _go into more detail about the project so that a developer can gain an overview of what this project can provide for them_